 Interestingly, it is often assumed that the photon rate must be < 0.1% of the excitation pulse rate in order to avoid any ‘pile-up’ effects.
 But this assumption is not correct.
 It might originate from a misunderstanding of the “duty cycle” value of “<0.1” reported in .
 There some values were reported with unit “%” and others not.
 So, the value of “<0.1” should be rather read as “<10 %” and not as “<0.1 %”.
 In a MP-FLIM setup with a 80 MHz laser this results in 8 MHz count rate.
 Under these conditions, a lifetime error of less than only < 2.5 % occurs.
 This means, FLIM techniques can record 100 times faster than commonly believed, and ‘pile-up’ is not a severe problem.

-A deriviation of the correct size of the pile-up error and the conclusion of its irrelevance for TCSPC FLIM can be found in .
-How deeply the misconception of pile-up is fixed in the minds of the users becomes evident from the fact that is constantly cited as a proof of the alledgedly devastationg effect of pile-up on TCSPC FLIM.
-In fact, it proofs the opposite.
-Therefore, make sure that you cite the reference in the correct context.
-If you copy the mistake you show that you either have stolen the reference from another paper, or that you were unable to grasp the point of it – which even sub-average intelligence should have done.
+A derivation of the correct size of the pile-up error and the conclusion of its irrelevance for TCSPC FLIM can be found in .
+How deeply the misconception of pile-up is fixed in the minds of the users becomes evident from the fact that is often cited as a proof of the allegedly devastation effect of pile-up on TCSPC FLIM.
+In fact, it proves the opposite.
+Therefore, please make sure that you cite the reference in the correct context.

 Pawley, James B., ed.
 2006.
 Handbook Of Biological Confocal Microscopy.
 Boston, MA: Springer US. https://doi.org/10.1007/978-0-387-45524-2.